Third Suspect In Poisoning Of Former Russian Spy Named By Investigative Group

 "We found somebody with a very similar passport number as the other two publicized suspects," says Grozev.

-The team then began to search Russian databases, scouring tax and property records, he says.
+The team members then began to search Russian databases, scouring tax and property records, he says.
 And when they found little, it raised red flags.
 "We found that nothing existed about this person before 2010, which is exactly when the other two identities of the other two suspects were created."

 Bellingcat founder Eliot Higgins tells NPR that the Russian government has been removing documents with photographs from databases, "systematically expunging the records of the real identities of the Skripal suspects."
 He accuses the Kremlin of being involved in a cover-up, "if not the poisoning itself."